Fungi Academy — Standalone Nav (Jasper Paste Version)

 Good news: you can make your own mushroom chocolate without a refiner!
 You can just buy some really good chocolate bars and the chocolate maker has already done the hard part for you.

-If you want really high-quality and ethical chocolate, we recommend the brand Corazon de Cacao, which is run by Paddy, the chocolatier who lent his expertise to this article – Etsy shop here.
-It’s all directly traded from Guatemala, ethically sourced, really well produced, and has a massive positive impact for the local communities growing the cacao.
+IMPORTANT: Make sure you buy chocolate that is 80-90% cacao for this process.
+If you want really high-quality and ethical chocolate, we recommend the brand Corazon de Cacao — directly traded from Guatemala, ethically sourced, and with a massive positive impact for local communities.

 Knowing Your Dose